dustinpfister/blog_posts/_posts/lodash_clone.md

 layout: post
 categories: lodash
 id: 51
-updated: 2019-11-01 19:49:53
+updated: 2019-11-01 20:02:33
-version: 1.3
+version: 1.4
 ---

 When dealing with objects in javaScript often I just need to create them, and reference them, but some times I may want to copy one.
-The process of cloning an object can some times be a bit complicated, there are shallow clones, deep clones, and many other concerns surrounding object such as the prototype chain and circular references. thereIn native javaScript there is [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign), but there is poor browser support, so [\_.clone](https://lodash.com/docs/4.17.4#clone) is a useful method that is useful in [lodash](https://lodash.com/) to help allow for better browser support with cloning.
+The process of cloning an object can some times be a bit complicated, there are shallow clones, deep clones, and many other concerns surrounding object such as the prototype chain and circular references.
+In native javaScript there is the [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) method, but there is poor browser support.
+Also Object.assign will not work out so great in some cases when it comes to deep cloning of objects.
+So there are many otions in lodash when it comes to copying objects as such the lodash [\_.clone](https://lodash.com/docs/4.17.4#clone) method might be a good starting point at least.
+It is a useful method that is useful in [lodash](https://lodash.com/) to help allow for better browser support with cloning.

 <!-- more -->